syncfusion-content/wpf-docs/wpf/Visual-Studio-Integration/Toolbox-Configuration.md

    N> * You must reset the toolbox, when the installed controls are not reflected properly in the Toolbox.
    * This tool configures only the controls that are located under {Installed Location}\Assemblies\{Framework version}.

+## Configuring toolbox in Visual Studio 2022

+From 2021 Volume 3, Syncfusion started providing toolbox support for .NET framework in Visual Studio 2022 Toolbox.
+After installing the Syncfusion WPF installer, Syncfusion controls will be automatically configured in the Visual Studio 2022 toolbox for WPF projects.

 ## Configuring toolbox for WPF .NET 5.0 projects

 From 2021 Volume 1,Syncfusion started providing toolbox support for the WPF .NET 5.0 framework in Visual Studio.
-After installing the Syncfusion WPF installer, Syncfusion controls will be automatically configured in the Visual Studio toolbox for WPF.NET 5.0 projects.
+After installing the Syncfusion WPF installer, Syncfusion controls will be automatically configured in the Visual Studio toolbox for WPF .NET 5.0 projects.

 N> * Syncfusion included this toolbox support for .NET 5.0 WPF platform from 2021 Volume 1 release version v19.1.0.54 only.
 * If the project was created with TargetFramework.NET Core 3.1 and then changed to.NET 5.0 after installing the WPF setup, you must restart Visual Studio to see the Syncfusion controls in the Visual Studio Toolbox.
 * Visual Studio 2019 16.7 Preview 2 and later is required.

+Also, Syncfusion started providing toolbox support for the WPF .NET 6.0 framework too in Visual Studio.
+After installing the Syncfusion WPF installer, Syncfusion controls will be automatically configured in the Visual Studio toolbox for WPF .NET 6.0 projects too..

 ### Upgrading the Syncfusion WPF toolbox .NET 5.0 controls without installing the build